fengbintu/Neural-Networks-on-Silicon/README.md

 - **A 42pJ/Decision 3.12TOPS/W Robust In-Memory Machine Learning Classifier with On-Chip Training.** (UIUC)
 - **Brain-Inspired Computing Exploiting Carbon Nanotube FETs and Resistive RAM: Hyperdimensional Computing Case Study.** (Stanford, UC Berkeley, MIT)
 - **A 65nm 1Mb Nonvolatile Computing-in-Memory ReRAM Macro with Sub-16ns Multiply-and-Accumulate for Binary DNN AI Edge Processors.** (NTHU)
-- **A 65nm 4Kb Algorithm-Dependent Computing-in-Memory SRAM UnitMacro with 2.3ns and 55.8TOPS/W Fully Parallel Product-Sum Operation for Binary DNN Edge Processors.** (NTHU, TSMC, UESTC, ASU)
+- **A 65nm 4Kb Algorithm-Dependent Computing-in-Memory SRAM Unit Macro with 2.3ns and 55.8TOPS/W Fully Parallel Product-Sum Operation for Binary DNN Edge Processors.** (NTHU, TSMC, UESTC, ASU)

 ## Important Topics
 This is a collection of papers on other important topics related to neural networks.
 Papers of significance are marked in **bold**.
 My comments are in marked in *italic*.